 "Autoimmunity, a main component in nervous system disease, is a misguided immune response to the body's own organs.
 Neurological autoimmunity can target virtually any structure within the central or peripheral nervous system and often in a highly specific way...
 When the cell type that is targeted occurs in many different CNS structures, the syndromes that result may be diverse....
 Cytokines, autoantibodies, and other immune factors culminate the disease process."

-If you know, or even have children with any sort of Seizure Disorder (including Epilepsy) please forward this post to them.
+If you know someone who has children with any sort of Seizure Disorder (including Epilepsy), or people who struggle with seizures themselves, please forward this post to them.
 While you are at it, stop by our FACEBOOK PAGE and help us reach more people by liking us.